How-to guide#

 #10 0x000022b0 in main (argc=<optimized out>, argv=<optimized out>) at pw_unit_test/public/pw_unit_test/internal/framework.h:218

-At this point gdb commands can be used to debug the program.
+At this point you can debug the program with gdb commands.

 $ pw emu stop